SidharthAnand04/syf-finlit-agent/frontend/README.md

 # Frontend

-Next.js app for the public chat experience and admin console.
+Next.js app for the public chat experience and admin console

 ## Key Paths